 1 Cup Watermelon has 48 calories.

 New Variant of Watermelon

-The Pusa Agricultural Research Cebtre, Delhi has developed a new variant of watermelon.
-Taiwan scientists have developed seed less varieties.
+The Pusa Agricultural Research Center, Delhi has developed a new variant of watermelon.
+Taiwan scientists have developed seedless varieties.

-• Watermelon can be eaten raw, directly.
+- Watermelon can be eaten raw, directly.
 It could be made into juice which is very refreshing.
-You can add glucose, honey or lime juice.
-In cases of cholera, diarrhoea, dysenty, vomitting, nausea etc, the melon – juice acts as a dehydrating agent.
+You can add glucose, honey, or lime juice.
+In cases of cholera, diarrhea, dysentery, vomiting, nausea, etc, the melon – juice acts as a dehydrating agent.

-• Because of its cooling effects, mind and body become calm and cod.
+- Because of its cooling effects, the mind, and body become calm and cod.

-• The seeds are quite nutritious.
+- The seeds are quite nutritious.
 The seeds contain 20-40% edible oil & about 30% protein.
-They are cooling, soothing, diuretic, and vermituge.
-In Africa the seeds are dried and eaten raw, being an important supplement to the diet.
-The seeds are sometimes ground into flour or the oil extracted from them are used in cooking.
+They are cooling, soothing, diuretic, and vermifuge.
+In Africa, the seeds are dried and eaten raw, which is an important supplement to the diet.
+The seeds are sometimes ground into flour or the oil extracted from them is used in cooking.